|This article is part of a series on|

 Starting in 1505, having consolidated its holdings in Hart Isle, the crown turned its attention outward.
 They began sending out explorers to nearby lands, the most notable of whom were Jasper Gray, a conman-turned-sailor, and Lord Mardo Bradley, a wealthy merchant.
 Gray used his silver-tongue and skill for naval command to establish several colonies in the surrounding region, while Bradley eventually established the Bradley Shipping Company, which would become an important force in the nearly 400 years of Courellian imperialism, especially in colonization of Harndon.

-However, in 1522, Protector Gray ordered former King Christophe IV to be executed, in an attempt to end the ??? dynasty and solidify his hold on power.
-After this, his popularity plummeted.
+However, in 1522, Protector Gray ordered former King Christophe IV to be executed, in an attempt to end the Porras dynasty and solidify his hold on power.
+The former King was publicly skinned alive, and a book detailing the "sins, cruelties, and iniquities of House Porras" was bound with his flesh.
+After this, Protector Gray's popularity plummeted.
 In 1526, Jaspus was killed by an anonymous assassin (historians now believe to have been hired by Courellian nobles), and Philip III, the brother of Christophe IV, was crowned King.

 During this time, the basics of the landed gentry system began to gain deeper roots.
 Systems were established that provided greater and greater powers to the aristocracy, most notably in the functions of the legislative system.
 The Six Lords Act of 1533 established the basis for future Courellian governance in the form of the initial systems of the Council of Lords and its power over the National Assembly.
 The reign of Philip III was seen as a golden age for Courelli.
 Issues which had divided the country for hundreds of years, including language and religion, had finally homogenized to the point of seeing a united Courellian presence and culture; internal peace was at a high.
 This allowed for an expansion of the powers of government, but due to the Six Lords' Act, the power of the nobility was maintained.
 James died in 1567, and was succeeded first by his eldest son, Marcus, who died the following year, and then by Peter, who would rule until 1588.